CBK says only 10 out of 288 Digital lenders licensed so far

-Only ten Digital Credit Providers have been approved as of this morning, Central Bank of Kenya (CBK) says.
+Only ten Digital Credit Providers have been licensed as of this morning, the Central Bank of Kenya (CBK) says.

-According to CBK, the approval is in line with the law which requires all operating unregulated DCPs to apply for a license within six months of the publication.
+According to CBK, the approval is in line with the law that requires all operating unregulated DCPs to apply for a licence within six months of the publication.

-Failure to get a license, the lender is required to cease operations.

 “This is pursuant to Section 59(2) of the Central Bank of Kenya Act that requires all operating unregulated DCPs to apply for a license within six months of the publication or cease operations,” CBK said on Monday.